harrisj/harrisj.github.io/_posts/published/2010-04-15-how-often-times-tweeted.md

 date: 20100415
 year: 2010
 category: published
-summary: A post I wrote up summarizing a talk about the twitter account that I gave at Twitter's Chirp conference.
+display_description: A post I wrote up summarizing a talk about the twitter account that I gave at Twitter's Chirp conference.
 For more details on @nytimes, check out the [@nytimes twitter account]({% link _projects/nytimes-twitter %})
+description: A post I wrote up summarizing a talk about the twitter account that I gave at Twitter's Chirp conference.
 pub_permalink: https://archive.nytimes.com/open.blogs.nytimes.com/2010/04/15/how-often-is-the-times-tweeted/
 publisher: NYT Open
 ---